 Change seminar Change is an interdisciplinary seminar that highlights research and projects at the intersection of technology and development.
 The seminar covers topics such as global health, education, microfinance, agriculture, and communication.
 The seminar meets on Tuesdays, noon to 1:00 pm, throughout the quarter.
-Seminars are announced on the change mailing list (see website for signup instructions).
-Autumn 2015 location: CSE 203.
+Seminars happen every week and are announced on the change website and mailing list (see website for signup instructions).

-Undergraduate reading seminar, Technology for the Developing World - Digital Financial Services, CSE490D: This winter quarter we are offering a 1-credit, undergraduate reading seminar on technology in the developing world, with an emphasis on digital financial services.
-The purpose of the seminar is to provide an introduction to a research area at the intersection of computer science and global development.
-One of the mechanisms to bring people out of poverty is to increase access to financial services, including mobile money and savings instruments.
-To accomplish this, it is necessary to utilize multiple technologies that can be deployed in resource constrained environments.
-Winter 2016, Wednesdays, 4:30-5:20 PM.
+Undergraduate reading seminar, Technology for the Developing World - Digital Financial Services, CSE490D: Winter quarter, 2016 we offered a 1-credit, undergraduate reading seminar on technology in the developing world, with an emphasis on digital financial services.
+The purpose of the seminar was to provide an introduction to a research area at the intersection of computer science and global development.

 Graduate ICTD Course, CSE 599: General ICTD class.
 Covers the history of ICTD, current works, and current status in the field.
 Students will learn best practices for working with communities and how to critically analyze their own research.
 Last offered Autumn 2016.

 CSEP 590 Information and Communication Technologies for Development Introduction to the role and use of information technologies in international development, poverty alleviation, and liberation.
 Topics include technology for health, financial inclusion, Internet access, disaster relief, gender equality, and freedom.
 Involves learning about design methodologies for rural and disadvantaged communities.
 Offered Autumn 2017.

 CSEP 590B, Computing and Global Health (Offered Winter 2015)